zeecher/DPTRNS/README.md

 __The Iterator Pattern__ provides a way to access the elements of an aggreage object sequentially without exposing its unberlying representation.

+---

+__The Template Method Pattern__ Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changeing the algorithm's structure.

 # OO Design Principles